 As a remote worker moving around the world, I frequently find myself searching for the best cafes to work from so I can enjoy the local culture while I type away on my laptop.
 After living in Seoul for a month, I found quite a few good ones.

 Here are my recommendations for best coffee shops in Seoul where you can work remotely.
-(Note all of the locations are near the Hongdae area as that is where I was living at the time).
+I was living in Hongdae at the time so most of the cafes are within walking distance of that area.

 I was in love with VERS House the moment I stepped onto their patio.
 Everything is covered in plants and greenery and you feel like you are truly escaping from the hustle and bustle of Seoul.
 The owners have created a calm and welcoming environment with the unique use of plants from floor to ceiling while still avoiding the overwhelming perfume-y smell.